Hookah lounge: Smoking bans and exemptions

 Because of the harm of passive smoking, many municipalities, especially in North America and Europe have enacted smoking bans in public places.
 Sometimes, however, businesses can obtain special permits allowing smoking within; these permits are typically available only for shisha bars, cigar bars, tobacconists, and similar establishments where smoking is the focus of activity.
 They are less frequently available for places in which alcohol or food is served.

 In some cases, the ban is against tobacco smoking specifically.
 When this is the case, a shisha bar may remain in business by replacing traditional, tobacco-based shisha with a tobacco-free mu‘assel.

 In order to remain open, many shisha bars cannot sell food or beverages.
 Approximately 90% of the cities that have put a ban on smoking in public places have exemptions for shisha bars.
 The cities with these kinds of exemptions, typically, have more dense populations.

+Analyses compiled by the World Health Organization Framework Convention on Tobacco Control Knowledge Hub and U.S. policy reviews note that, although many jurisdictions have comprehensive smoke-free air laws, numerous cities and states allow exemptions that permit hookah bars to continue operating despite bans on cigarette smoking in indoor public places.
+These exemptions have been described as a public health concern because they maintain secondhand exposure to waterpipe smoke in otherwise smoke-free settings.